jhorey/ferry/docs/sources/install/aws.rst

 Ferry comes with built-in support for AWS, and lets you launch, run, and manage big data clusters on Amazon EC2.
-This means that you can quickly spin up a new Hadoop, Spark, Cassandra, or Open MPI cluster with just a few simple commands.
+This means that you can quickly spin up a new Hadoop, Spark, Cassandra, or Open MPI cluster on AWS with just a few simple commands.

 Ferry on AWS offers several advantages over tools such as Elastic MapReduce.